 Click here to return to home page

-Professional Photographers in Chichester (F-H)
+Professional Photographers in Chichester (F-K)

-Ephraim John Faulkner ( born c1835, Berkhamsted, Berkshire - died 1908, Chichester, Sussex )
+Ephraim John FAULKNER ( born c1835, Berkhamsted, Berkshire - died 1908, Chichester, Sussex )

 Photographer active in Chichester between 1866 and 1870

 Ephraim John Faulkner was born in Great Berkhampstead (Berkhamsted), Berkshire around 1835.
 A carver & gilder by trade, Ephraim Faulkner was operating an Artists' Repository and Cheap Stationery Warehouse at 59 East Street, Chichester, in the early 1860s.
-Faulkner's Artists' Repository contained a Picture Frame and Gilding Department, where he carried out his main occupation.
+Faulkner's Artists' Repository contained a "Picture Frame and Gilding Department", where he carried out his main occupation.
 In addition to note paper, envelopes, and "stationery of every description", Faulkner also stocked leather bound photographic albums that held the increasingly popular carte-de-visite portrait photographs.
 In the 1866 edition of the Post Office Directory of Sussex, Ephraim Faulkner's business activities are detailed as "artists' repository, stationer, bookseller, photographic studio, and carver & gilder".

 Ephraim John Faulkner is listed as a photographer in Sussex trade directories from 1866 to 1870.The studio address is given as 31 & 32 East Street, Chichester.
-When the 1871 census was taken Ephraim Faulkner is shown living with his wife and five children at 32 East Street, Chichester.
-Ephraim J. Faulkner, aged 36, is described as a "Carver & Gilder", employing one man - a 20 year old apprentice from London named William B. Dickman.
-Ephraim Faulkner's wife, Celia, gives her age as 33 and her place of birth as Salisbury, Wiltshire.
+When the 1871 census was taken, Ephraim Faulkner was shown living with his wife and five children at 32 East Street, Chichester.
+The Head of Household, thirty-six year old Ephraim J. Faulkner, is described as a "Carver & Gilder", employing one man - a 20 year old apprentice from London named William B. Dickman.
+Ephraim Faulkner's wife, Mrs Celia Faulkner, gives her age as 33 and her place of birth as Salisbury, Wiltshire.
 In 1881, forty-six year old Ephraim Faulkner was still living with his family in East Street, Chichester and he is recorded in the census return as a "Carver & Gilder".
 Ephraim Faulkner was no longer employing an apprentice, but his two eldest sons, Frank and Walter, were assisting him in his business.
-By 1900, Ephraim Faulkner's business premises at 31 & 32 East Street was known as Faulkner's Bazaar.
-In addition to his picture framing service, Faulkner sold books, stationery, toys, china and glass.
-When the 1901 Census was taken, Ephraim Faulkner described himself as a Stationer and Bookseller.
-Frank Faulkner, Ephraim's eldest son, and 19 year old Gertrude, his youngest daughter, assisted their father in the Toys and Stationery department of the Bazaar.
+By 1900, Ephraim Faulkner's business premises at 31 & 32 East Street, Chichester, was known as "Faulkner's Bazaar".
+In addition to his picture framing service, Ephraim Faulkner sold books, stationery, toys, china and glass.
+When the 1901 Census was taken, Ephraim Faulkner described himself as a "Stationer and Bookseller".
+Frank Faulkner, Ephraim's eldest son, and 19 year old Gertrude Faulkner, his youngest daughter, assisted their father in the Toys and Stationery department of the Bazaar.

 Two of Ephraim Faulkner's daughters continued the family's association with photography.
 Ada Beatrice Faulkner (born 1880, Chichester) is shown as a self-employed "Photographic Retoucher" in the 1901 Census.
 In the following year, Laura Selina Faulkner (born 1873, Chichester) married the photographer Gilbert Newton Futcher (born c1868, Newport, Isle of Wight) in Chichester [ Marriage registered in Chichester in the December Quarter of 1902 ].
 Gilbert Newton Futcher had operated a photographic studio in Chichester between 1896 and 1898, but around the time of his marriage he was working as a portrait photographer in Bournemouth.

-Ephraim John Faulkner died in Chichester during the September Quarter of 1908, aged 83.
+Ephraim John Faulkner died in Chichester during the 3rd Quarter of 1908, aged 83.

 Ephraim Faulkner's Family